phimuemue/openschafkopf/README.md

 SUBCOMMANDS:
     analyze         Analyze played games and spot suboptimal decisions cli             Simulate players to play against
-    help            Prints this message or the help of the given subcommand(s) rank-rules      Estimate strength of own hand
+    hand-stats      Statistics about hands that could be dealt. help            Prints this message or the help of the given subcommand(s) rank-rules      Estimate strength of own hand
-    suggest-card    Suggest a card to play given the game so far
+    suggest-card    Suggest a card to play given the game so far websocket
 ```

 ## Supported variants